mavit/slimpris2/doc/slimpris2.md

 # OPTIONS

 *hostname*
 : The hostname where LMS is running.
-Defaults to `localhost` if not specified here or in the configuration file.
+If not specified here or in the configuration file, auto-discovery will be attempted.

 *port*
 : The port number where LMS is running.
-Defaults to `9000` if not specified here or in the configuration file.

 *player*
 : The name or MAC address of the Squeezebox that you wish to control.
 Defaults to the first connected if not specified here or in in the configuration file.